 It’s another year, Philippine Travelers!
-A full leap year to explore the wonderful islands that is the Philippines.
+A full year to explore the wonderful islands that is the Philippines.
 While I cannot claim to have seen every nook and cranny of my country, I do know where the great places are.
-So I’ve come up with 7 Philippine Destinations to Visit in 2016.
+So I’ve come up with 7 Philippine Destinations to Visit in 2021.
+Let’s keep our fingers crossed for a COVID-19 vaccine to be released soon!

 This elusive Philippine destination is one for the books this year.
 Batanes is a coveted destination because of its beauty and exclusivity; flights are very expensive and quite rare to come by.
 Batanes is located in the northernmost part of the Philippines, right smack in the South China Sea.